Loading...

 Accessed 2025-01-15

-Arizona requires Specialty Contractor License (C-4R Painting & Decorating Residential / C-4 Commercial) for painting contractors.
-License is required for projects valued at All work (no threshold — any project value).
+Arizona requires Specialty Contractor License (C-34 Painting and Wall Covering) for painting contractors.
+License is required for projects valued at $5,000.
 An examination is required.
 All painting contractors working on pre-1978 homes must obtain EPA RRP certification.
 Licensing is managed through the Arizona Registrar of Contractors.

 Requirements vary by state and locality.
 Always verify current requirements with your state licensing authority.